scrabbletank/farhome-rules/rulesdoc.md

 You summon a flaming skull that screeches a hideous laughter.
 The skull appears in an adjacent tile and moves up to 5 tiles with the caster controlling its movement.
 Each creature the skull passed through makes a willpower save against your spellcasting roll. on failure they take 2 wound dice of both Fire and Death damage, being feared until the end of their next turn on a critical.
 While feared they must use their move and sprint actions to move as far away from you as they can.

-The distance the skull travels increases by 2 for every level above 4th.
+The distance the skull travels increases by 2 for every level cast above 4th.

 ___
 #### Mass Hex